 If a person has an inconclusive result, the tests should be repeated.

-However, the picture changed completely in 2012 when the FDA approved the first in-home rapid HIV test for direct sale to consumers.
-While the products are relatively easy to use and offer linkage to care for those who do test positive (via a 24-hour consumer hotline), some are concerned that the lack of face-to-face counseling and potential breaches in informed consent may undermine prevention efforts.
+In 2012, the FDA approved the first in-home rapid HIV test for direct sale to consumers.
+While the products are reasy to use and offer linkage to care for those who do test positive (via a 24-hour consumer hotline), some are concerned that the lack of face-to-face counseling and potential breaches in informed consent may undermine prevention efforts.

 Furthermore, while the in-home tests offer the same sensitivity and specificity as a point-of-care tests, clinical research has demonstrated a false-negative rate of around 7%—or roughly one out of 12 tests.

-With mounting evidence suggesting that early diagnosis and treatment may prevent a number of long-term complications—including a possible reduction in the viral reservoirs where HIV can persist for decades—the need for accurate identification during acute HIV infection has become less a consideration and more of a "must" among public healthcare officials.
+With mounting evidence suggesting that early diagnosis and treatment may prevent a number of long-term complications—including a possible reduction in the viral reservoirs where HIV can persist for decades—the need for accurate identification during acute infection is considered imperative.

 Chou, R.; Huffman, L.; Fu, R.; et al. "Screening for HIV: a review of the evidence for the U.S. Preventive Services Task Force."
 Annual Internal Medicine.
 July 2005; 143(1):55-73.